zdravkov/kendo-docs/api/wrappers/jsp/panelBar.md

         <kendo:panelBar-collapse>
             <script>
                 function(e) {
-                    // Code to handle the Collapse event.
+                    // Code to handle the collapse event.
                 }
             </script>
         </kendo:panelBar-collapse>
     </kendo:panelBar>

 ### <kendo:panelBar-contentLoad>

 Fires when content is fetched from an AJAX request.